AndersDJohnson/sublime-config/README.md

 These are my configurations and packages for Sublime Text 2.

 ## Install
 Clone or download this repo, then copy its contents into the Sublime data directory.
-See [the docs](http://www.sublimetext.com/docs/2/revert.html).
+See [the docs](http://www.sublimetext.com/docs/2/revert.html) for the location on your operating system.

 Then, to install the remainder of the plugins (git submodules), navigate into the directory, and run: